nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-08-16-a-change-for-the-better-1/index.md

 resourceType: blog
 slug: a-change-for-the-better-1
 aliases:
   - /blog/a-change-for-the-better-1
 tags:
   - aggreko
   - change
   - change-for-the-better
   - ml
 categories:
   - me
-coverImage: metro-aggreko-128-link-1-1.png
+preview: metro-aggreko-128-link-1-1.png
 ---

 Well, that's me in my last month at [Merrill Lynch](http://www.ml.com/) after a nice run as a developer.
 My reasons for moving I have [stated](http://blog.hinshelwood.com/archive/2007/07/16/Its-that-time-again.aspx) before, but I have decided that the contractor business is just too risky for me at the moment.